 Introduction

-As we read John 10:30, where Jesus states: “I and the Father are one“, we may ask ourselves what the real meaning of this statement is.
-What does it mean “I and the Father are One“?
-Some understand these words as proof that Jesus and God are the same being, while others see them as confirmation of the doctrine of the Trinity.
-However, was this really Christ’s intention in saying this?
-In this article, I will explore this passage in light of the biblical context, analyzing other statements of Jesus and comparing it with texts that explain the concept of unity in the Scriptures.
+As we read John 10:30, where Jesus states, “I and the Father are one“, we may ask ourselves what the real meaning of this statement is.
+What does it mean when Jesus says, “I and the Father are one“?
+Some interpret these words as proof that Jesus and God are the same being, while others see them as confirmation of the doctrine of the Trinity.
+However, was this truly Christ’s intention in saying this?
+In this article, I will explore this passage in light of the biblical context, analyzing other statements of Jesus and comparing them with texts that explain the concept of unity in the Scriptures.

 John 10:30 – “I and the Father are one“

-The text above is understood by many as proof that Jesus is God, or that God and Jesus are the same person.
+The text above is understood by many as proof that Jesus is God or that God and Jesus are the same person.
 For Unicists, Jesus is the part of God made flesh.
-Within this line of thought, they understand Jesus’ words as a reference to the fact that He Himself is the God of the Bible, but having been made flesh as a human being.
-For another line of thought, Trinitarians believe that Jesus’ words are proof of the Trinity, since here we find a text where He Himself stated that He is a single being together with the Father.
-Were these in fact Jesus’ intentions when uttering these words?
-What does “I and the Father are One“?
+Within this line of thought, they understand Jesus’ words as a reference to the fact that He Himself is the God of the Bible, but in the form of a human being.
+On the other hand, Trinitarians believe that Jesus’ words are proof of the Trinity, since this passage presents a statement where He claims to be a single being with the Father.
+Were these really Jesus’ intentions when He uttered these words?
+What does “I and the Father are one” mean?

 Analysis of Jesus’ Prayer